Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ## Concluding the Adventure

 You can roll for random encounters on the way back to [[Syrinlya]] (see “[Encounters in Eiselcross](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-[[eiselcross]]#EncountersinEiselcross "Encounters in Eiselcros")” in chapter 3), or you can allow the characters an uneventful trip as reward for a job well done.
 When the characters arrive in Syrinlya, they can arrange for the Buyer to teleport the antidote for frigid woe to [[Palebank Village]].
-After doing so, the elf pays out the 200 gp reward on behalf of Elro Aldataur.
+After doing so, the [[Elves|elf]] pays out the 200 gp reward on behalf of Elro Aldataur.

 If the characters don’t successfully recover the frigid woe antidote in time to save Irven and his family, all four family members succumb to the disease.
 If the characters are successful, they have the thanks of Elro Aldataur, Irven and his family, the people of [[Palebank Village]], and the explorers of [[Syrinlya]].